cunicu/cunicu/proto/README.md

-This directory contains all protobuf descrptions used by wice They are used to generate the Go code at ./pkg/proto.
+This directory contains all protobuf descrptions used by cunīcu They are used to generate the Go code at ./pkg/proto.